opendatadiscovery/odd-platform/docs/trylocally.md

 ### Troubleshooting
 **My entities from the sample data aren't shown in the platform.**

-Check the logs by running from the project root folder `docker-compose -f docker/demo.yaml logs -f`
+Check the logs by running from the project root folder `docker-compose -f docker/demo.yaml logs -f`.